 Rather than taking the usual approach of learning history from only the perspective of the elite political leaders, students consider the opportunities, hardships, aspirations, and questions facing people across society in the United States in its earliest years—from 1783 to 1830.

-Teaching About Contested International Issues: An Introduction to Brown University’s Choices Program with A New Nation
+Teaching About Contested Historical Issues: An Introduction to Brown University’s Choices Program with A New Nation

-Brown University’s Choices Program invites educators to join us for a two-day, introductory immersion workshop on our curriculum and approach for teaching about contested international issues.
+Brown University’s Choices Program invites educators to join us for an introductory immersion workshop on our curriculum and approach for teaching about contested international issues.

 Our inquiry approach to controversial issues—both current and historical—will support your students to: